philscanlon/Hackathon2016/docs/getting-started.md

 # Getting Started

 Ready to get started?
-Follow the sections below to
+Follow the sections below to get started with the basics.

 1. Create Accounts.
 2. Create a VMR on Amazon Web Services